 That’s the thing about Irish stout.
 It’s always the same intense, rich, lip-smacking experience, less like drinking a beer and more like downing a pint of liquified wholemeal bread wrapped in silk.

-If you’re in Dublin for any reason - say, overnighting at the start of a cruise up and around the Scottish coast - you’re going to drink Guinness.
+If you’re in Dublin for any reason, you’re going to drink Guinness.
 It’s an unspoken requirement.
 Even if you don’t like beer, an expectation will hover in the air that you should at least take a tiny sip of someone else’s, and ideally say something pleasant about it.

 It’s not the only one, but Guiness is the world’s most famous stout - and if you’re wondering what on earth that is, beware, because the history (and the terminology) is dauntingly confused to say the least.